Note: W marks external links to relevant Wikipedia articles. You can find places on maps, clicking coordinates in Wikipedia articles.

 On its way, the Polish group had to cross a burning bridge at full speed in one village and charge on the Soviet artillery emplacements in another.
 Before Kovel, the Polish group fought against two armoured trains - but the "motorised" artillery made them retreat to the town.
 At that time, the vanguard units already entered Kovel, capturing the railway station, while the main Soviet forces of the 12th Army were fighting to the west of the town, against Polish advancing infantry of the 7th and the 18th divisions.
 Finally, after 160-km raid (95 km on the enemy's ground), the main forces of Polish motorised group entered Kovel at 4 p.m., making Soviet 12th Army's staff and other forces retreat.
 The effect of the raid was a capture of the big railway junction with a mass of war material.
 The Polish motorised group had held the town, until the main force arrived next morning.
 Three Ford armoured cars got damaged during the raid.

-|Ford FT-B in the 1920s in the CWS workshops (probably no. 3832).|
+|Ford FT-B in the 1920s in the CWS workshops (probably no. 3832).
+Note a nationality sign.|

 Engine: Ford 22.5 HP, 2900 ccm, petrol, 4-cylinder inline,

 The body was made of armoured trench plates, mounted to a frame.
 It had one small rearward-opening hatch on each side.
 There was also a two-part hatch above the driver (it helped to drive in non-combat conditions).
 The radiator was protected with armoured doors.
 A spare wheel was carried inside, along a rear hull plate.
 Peculiar cars might differ in armour details.
 Cars had no headlights initially, later they were fitted with a single headlight before the driver's front plate.